Franky 1.0.2

 The Python API follows the c++ API closely:

-Franky is written in C++17 and Python3.7.
-It is currently tested against following versions
+Franky is currently tested against following versions

 For non-commercial applications, this software is licensed under the LGPL v3.0.
-If you want to use franky within commercial applications or under a different license, please contact us for individual agreements.
+If you want to use Franky within commercial applications or under a different license, please contact us for individual agreements.